Management and Control

 YOUTH PLAYER ENTRY AGREEMENT

-- All graduating youth players from Select/All Star teams will be drafted onto PGSA teams for the full season.
+- All graduating youth players from Select/All Star teams will be drafted onto this Association teams for the full season.

-- Youth players who do not wish to play for the team that has drafted them will not be allowed to play for any other team in the PGSA for one (1) year from the drafting date.
+- Youth players who do not wish to play for the team that has drafted them will not be allowed to play for any other team in this Association for one (1) year from the drafting date.

 - Graduating youth ‘House’ Association players do not have to go through the draft and may find a team prior to the start of season; after which they must enter the draft – if applying for Division One, see Draft Rules below.

-- All players moving from the PGYSA to the PGSA are to be regulated by the PGSA.
+- All players moving from any youth organization are regulated by this Association.

-- No person may register as a player in the PGSA and PGYSA simultaneously unless sanctioned by the British Columbia Soccer Association (BCSA).
+- No person may register as a player in the PGSA and youth organization simultaneously unless sanctioned by the British Columbia Soccer Association (BCSA).

-- Any player currently registered with or has not graduated from PGYSA or another Youth Soccer Association within British Columbia who wishes to register with the PGSA, must obtain a written confirmation of release from a senior executive of the Youth Association.
+- Any player currently registered with or has not graduated from a youth organization within British Columbia who wishes to register with this Association, must obtain a written confirmation of release from a senior executive of the youth organization.
 A letter of understanding must also be presented from the player’s parent(s) or legal guardian stating agreement to play in the PGSA.
-These documents must be received by the PGSA Registrar prior to attempted registration in the PGSA.
+These documents must be received by the PGSA Administrator prior to attempted registration in the PGSA.

 - There will be a draft for each division, if warranted: